 Arthritis is an umbrella term for over 100 medical conditions that affect your joints.

-Arthritis-related problems include pain, stiffness, inflammation and damage to joint cartilage (the tissue that covers the ends of bones, enabling them to move against each another) and surrounding structures.
-Arthritis can result in muscle weakness, joint instability and physical deformities.
-These physical deficits can interfere with your most basic daily tasks such as walking and eating.
-Plus, it can limit your ability and drive a car, open jars, reach high shelves, put on your shoes etc.
+Ankle arthritis-related problems include pain, stiffness, inflammation and damage to joint cartilage (the tissue that covers the ends of bones, enabling them to move against each other) and surrounding structures.
+Ankle arthritis can result in muscle weakness, joint instability and physical deformities in the foot, ankle and lower limb.
+These physical deficits can interfere with your most basic daily tasks such as walking and running.
+Plus, it can limit your ability to walk, descend stairs, or even put on your shoes etc.

-The number of people suffering from arthritis is growing as our population lives longer.
+The number of people who have arthritis is growing as our population lives longer.
 There is a belief that arthritis is simply a consequence of age.
-But it is not simply a natural part of ageing.
-In fact, there are millions of working age sufferers.
+But it is not merely a natural part of ageing.
+There are millions of working-age sufferers.
 Researchers have identified that certain families are susceptible to arthritis through genetic predisposition.

-However, early diagnosis seems to be a key to better management of your arthritis.
-Research suggests that early intervention can delay the onset of the disease and may reduce the number of cases of osteoarthritis.
+However, the early diagnosis seems to be a key to better management of your ankle arthritis.
+Research suggests that early intervention can delay the onset of the disease and reduce the number of osteoarthritis cases.

 While there are about 100 forms of arthritis, the three most common causes account for 95% of all arthritis.
 These are: